Fighting Employee Absenteeism: 5 Expert Tips You Need To Know

 3. Practice Compassion

-Better communication means telling people to stay home when they feel sick, and reassuring them that legitimate reasons for lateness or time off won’t be turned down or dealt with in an unreasonable fashion.
-It also means encouraging employees to communicate about problems they’re facing at home and at work so that you can help.
+Better communication means telling people to stay home when they feel sick and reassuring them that legitimate reasons for lateness or time off won’t be turned down or dealt with unreasonably.
+It also means encouraging employees to communicate about problems they’re facing at home and work so that you can help.
 And it means remaining open-minded about issues for which you’re to blame.
+PTO tracking software can help ease the burden of managing time-off requests.

-Compensation simply means paying people competitive wages for the market, so they don’t feel like they should take advantage of you in return for your underappreciation of their labor value.
+Whatever your total compensation package, make sure it’s competitive for the market, so they don’t feel like they should take advantage of you in return for your underappreciation of their labor value.
 It also cuts down on the likelihood that people are out looking for a new job that provides better wages.

 5. Provide Perks and Incentives

-Improving engagement could mean offering better training, more opportunities for advancement, or other forms of career development that leave employees feeling more dedicated to their jobs, and it means helping managers understand how to properly manage.
+Improving engagement could mean offering perks: better training, more opportunities for advancement, or other forms of career development that leave employees feeling more dedicated to their jobs.
+It also means helping managers understand how to be good leaders.

 Improving benefits could be as straightforward as finding a better healthcare plan that keeps employees healthier through things like free flu shots during the workday—or it could mean adding telecommuting as an option, implementing an unlimited PTO policy, or turning sick days into “personal days” to prevent people from feeling like they need to lie about their situation to justify their need for time off.